bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### EPUB-Checker

 This app checks epubs according to EPUB 3 specs, and alerts you to issues.
-You drag an EPUB directory to the app to run it. **Download** here <https://www.pagina.gmbh/produkte/epub-checker/#c776>
+You drag an EPUB directory to the app to run it. [**Download** here](https://www.pagina.gmbh/produkte/epub-checker/#c776)

 <hr />

 ### ePub Zip/Unzip 2.0.1

-This app converts unzips an epub into html file directory or, you guessed it, zips up an html epub directory into an epub file. **Download**: <https://drive.google.com/open?id=15TssIvYh1140EIhs7jyTRSS-ewWy72J1> Move the app to your screen's dock, and then just drag epub folders or files onto it.
+This app converts unzips an epub into html file directory or, you guessed it, zips up an html epub directory into an epub file. [**Download here**](https://drive.google.com/open?id=15TssIvYh1140EIhs7jyTRSS-ewWy72J1).
+Move the app to your screen's dock, and then just drag epub folders or files onto it.
 Converted files should be in your Download folder.

 <hr />